 Institute for Religious Liberty

-To advance the American concept of religious freedom as an inalienable right and the protection of this right for all people.
+To advance the American concept of religious freedom as an unalienable right and the protection of this right for all people.

 Beginnings of the Institute

-The Thomas More College Institute for Religious Liberty was established by Thomas More College President David A. Armstrong, J.D. in 2015 after several local business and educational leaders, including representatives from Hebrew Union College, discussed the need to celebrate and educate others about the constitutional privilege, and right, to freely worship and practice religion.
-According to President Armstrong, “There is no better place to advance and explore that inalienable right than here on our campus as we challenge our students of all faiths to examine the ultimate meaning of life, their place in the world, and their responsibility to others."
+The Institute for Religious Liberty was established by Thomas More President David A. Armstrong, J.D., in 2015 after several local business and educational leaders, including representatives from Hebrew Union College, discussed the need to celebrate and educate others about the constitutional privilege and right to freely worship and practice religion.
+According to President David A. Armstrong: "There is no better place to advance and explore that unalienable right than here on our campus as we challenge our students of all faiths to examine the ultimate meaning of life, their place in the world, and their responsibility to others."

-Headed by Executive Director, Raymond G. Hebert, PhD, Dean of the College Emeritus, the Institute strives to accomplish its mission through education and dialogue in the form of academic symposiums and lectures featuring internationally renowned speakers.
+Headed by Executive Director, Raymond G. Hebert, Ph.D., Dean of the College Emeritus, the Institute strives to accomplish its mission through education and dialogue in the form of academic symposia and lectures featuring internationally renowned speakers.

-- Thomas More College's own J.T.
-Spence, Ph.D. and Hunter Baker, J.D., Ph.D. of Union University in Jackson, Tennessee will offer commentary on Mr. Charles' work after the keynote address.
+On Friday, Feb.
+17, the IRL presented Joshua Charles, author of the book Liberty's Secrets: The Lost Wisdom of America's Founders, as the keynote speaker.
+Thomas More College's own J.T.
+Spence, Ph.D., and Hunter Baker, J.D., Ph.D., of Union University in Jackson, Tenn., offered a commentary on Mr. Charles' work after the keynote address.

 The Institute for Religious Liberty is looking for partners to help advance its mission.
-For sponsorship information, please contact Tony Roderick, Director of Development, at 859-344-3530 or firstname.lastname@example.org
+For sponsorship information, please contact Institutional Advancement, at 859-344-3344 or firstname.lastname@example.org